 REPA is nontoxic, 100% biodegradable material produced from ground seashells that provides the same consistency and practical use as plastic.

-REPA applications as a plastic alternative is leading it to be touted as perfect for use in large commercial and catering establishments looking for harmful plastic alternatives.
+REPA applications as a plastic alternative are leading it to be touted as perfect for use in large commercial and catering establishments looking for harmful plastic options.

-The UN reported each year 8 to 12 tonnes of waste plastic are dumped into the oceans and this rate continues there will be more plastic than fish in the seas by 2050.
-Switching to REPA made biodegradable straws will cut down on the amount of non-biodegradable waste the UK produced, it is also a great way for companies to come across more environmentally friendly.
+The UN reported each year 8 to 12 tonnes of waste plastic is dumped into the oceans and this rate continues there will be more plastic than fish in the seas by 2050.
+Switching to REPA made biodegradable straws will cut down on the amount of non-biodegradable waste the UK produced, it is also an excellent way for companies to come across more environmentally friendly.